The Tories Are Exploiting A New Spending Loophole To Launch A Last-Minute Facebook Ad Blitz

 The Conservatives have also – largely unnoticed by the media – spent substantial sums during this election on YouTube advertising, block-booking ad slots with promotional material for Theresa May, as well as experimenting with advertising on Snapchat and Instagram.
 The majority of their adverts are negative, with a particular focus on security issues and shadow home secretary Diane Abbott in recent days, according to analysis by Who Targets Me.

-The Tories, who pioneered this form of online political advertising in the UK ahead of the 2015 general election, have more experience than Labour of running such online advertising campaigns.
-Jeremy Corbyn's party has largely shied away from running large scale online paid-for attack adverts, instead promoting positive videos about policies.
+The Tories, who pioneered this form of online political advertising in the UK ahead of the 2015 general election, have more experience than Labour at running such online advertising campaigns.
+Corbyn's party has largely shied away from running large scale online paid-for attack adverts, instead promoting positive videos about policies.

 Jim Waterson is a politics editor for BuzzFeed News and is based in London.